Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Local decay as additional decay channel

 Until now, we have considered the system to display just one collective decay channel.
 However, in practice, one might find more decay channels that remain typically unmonitored.
 Here we address this general problem by considering the effects of local spontaneous emissions on the sensitivity of the time-crystal phase, and assuming that these channels are not monitored.
 Local decay is described by the following terms:

 such that the master equation for the system reduced density matrix becomes $\partial_t \rho=(\mathcal{L}+\mathcal{L}_\mathrm{loc}){\rho}$.
-The time-bin modes implementing the local decay channels give rise to a Kraus map that in the short time limit corresponds to $e^{\mathcal{L}_\mathrm{loc}\Delta t}$ (as they remain unmonitored), which can be efficiently implemented exploiting the permutation symmetry of the system \cite{Chase2008,Baragiola2010}.
+The time-bin modes implementing the local decay channels give rise to a Kraus map that in the small-$\Delta t$ regime corresponds to $e^{\mathcal{L}_\mathrm{loc}\Delta t}$ (as they remain unmonitored), which can be efficiently implemented exploiting the permutation symmetry of the system \cite{Chase2008,Baragiola2010}.

-For small local losses and the considered system sizes, the collective dynamics manifests as a metastable transient response.
-This is illustrated in Fig. \ref{fig_local_decay} (a) for $\omega/\omega_\mathrm{c}=2$, $N=20$ and $\gamma/\Gamma=0.1$.
-The dynamics in the presence of local decay is given by the colored solid lines, while black dashed lines correspond to the case without local decay and same initial state (all atoms in the ground state).
-We observe that both cases coincide until $\Gamma t\sim 3$, after which the effects of local decay dominate.
-In the following we focus on the system capability to perform parameter estimation during this metastable transient, rather than at stationarity, since our focus is on exploiting collective effects.

 In Fig. \ref{fig_local_decay} (b), we show the two time-bin mode QFI per unit of time varying $\tau$ and for different values of $t_1=n_1\Delta t$ with $N=20$ and $\gamma/\Gamma=0.1$.
 The considered values of $t_1$ are displayed as vertical dashed lines in panel (a).
 We observe that the QFI attains its largest values for the smallest $\Gamma t_1$.
 The dynamical behavior of the QFI for small $\Gamma\tau$ (until $\Gamma \tau \sim 3$) is similar to that in the absence of local losses (black dashed line).
 For larger $\Gamma \tau$ the oscillations and magnitude displayed by the QFI are attenuated due to the effects of local decay.
 In all cases the QFI displays an optimal sensing time $\tau^*$ at which it assumes the maximum value.
 In Fig \ref{fig_local_decay} (c), we analyze how the maximum of the QFI varies with the local decay strength $\gamma/\Gamma$, and for different values of $\Gamma t_1$.
-For comparison we plot the respective maximum of the QFI for $\gamma=0$ and the corresponding $\Gamma t_1$ in color dashed lines.
+For comparison we plot the respective maximum of the QFI for $\gamma=0$ and at the corresponding $\Gamma t_1$ in color dashed lines.
 As we increase $\gamma/\Gamma$ the maximum QFI diminishes.
 The effects of local decay are smaller for the smallest values of $\Gamma t_1$.
 This follows from the metastable character of the collective oscillations.
 Instead, for the largest $\Gamma t_1$ and $\gamma/\Gamma$, the time-bin modes are essentially resolving the stationary state in the presence of local losses, which displays a smaller value of the QFI.